bharathane/anchros-frontend/README.md

 If others reply to this comment:
 Email to 1st user (post creator): "user are replying on post for {{postname}}" Email to 2nd user (original commenter): "User replied to your comment on {{postname}}."

-Figma Design - Wireframe

-Note -
-MERN for development
-Deploy your feature on AWS or any other server to make it live.
-Most importantly, design a structure or mindmap to show your approach ( approach is very important for this task )
-If you are facing any issues, assume accordingly